Contact Us

 Setting the standard for quality healthcare

-The Healthcare Organization Standard (ISO 7101) sets clear requirements for organizations dedicated to delivering safe, effective, timely, efficient, equitable and patient-centred care.
+The Healthcare Quality Management Systems Standard sets clear requirements for organizations dedicated to delivering safe, effective, timely, efficient, equitable and patient-centred care.
 By focusing on leadership, organizations will be well placed to enhance service user experiences, boost operational efficiency, and foster a culture of quality and safety.
 Successful implementation can come from education and collaboration, ensuring everyone understands and applies the standard effectively.

 With support from BSI and global organizations like the World Health Organization (WHO), this effort aims to elevate patient care and drive better organizational performance through resilient systems.